vuejs/pinia/docs/ssr/index.md

 // after rendering the page, the root state is build and can be read
 // serialize, escape (VERY important if the content of the state can be changed
 // by the user, which is almost always the case), and place it somewhere on
-// the page, for example, as a global variable.
-Note you need to use your own
+// the page, for example, as a global variable. devalue(pinia.state.value)
-// `escapeHTML()` function or use an existing package escapeHTML(JSON.stringify(pinia.state.value))
 ```

 Depending on what you are using for SSR, you will set an _initial state_ variable that will be serialized in the HTML.
 Example with [vite-ssr](https://github.com/frandiox/vite-ssr):